6 Tips for Coparenting When You’re Getting Divorced But Still Living In The Same House.

 I know absolutely none of this is easy, however, if you want to minimize stress and conflict for your kids now and in the future, these suggestions can help you get headed in the right direction.
 And if you want more tips or insights, listen to my two-part interview ( PART ONE | PART TWO ) with Susan Guthrie on the Divorce and Beyond podcast.

-BTW, Susan has a ton of excellent interviews and has stockpiled a wealth of helpful information for separating parents.
-Be sure to check out some of her other episodes!
+BTW, I’ve given many interviews and shared a wealth of helpful information for separating parents.
+Be sure to check out some of those episodes here!

 x,